Vegan Lemon Meringue Pie

 It’s Pi Day, and vegan meringue broke the internet.
-Therefore, I bring you pie and meringue.
+Therefore, I bring you vegan lemon meringue pie.

 I heard about the infamous chickpea-based meringue over the past few weeks on Facebook and blogs (like révolution végétale) and filed away the idea for future experiments.
 Pi Day seemed like the perfect time to try making vegan Lemon Meringue Pie.

 Egg white based meringue wasn’t something I ate regularly before quitting animal products.
 Actually, I couldn’t even tell you if I ate meringue in my pre-vegan days.
-Therefore my experience with meringue: a) never happened, or b) was totally forgettable.
+Therefore, my experience with meringue: a) never happened, or b) was totally forgettable.
 But you know, I like trying out techniques that were deemed impossible just a few years ago.
-Using leftover chickpea juice is resourceful, and incredibly creative.
+And using leftover chickpea juice is resourceful, and incredibly creative.
 And everyone is doing it!